 1. Size and growth of the German film festival landscape

 Since the 1980s to the present day, the German film festival landscape has been characterised by a sustained and very dynamic growth trend.
-At the end of 2013, just under 350 film festivals could be identified, but by the end of 2017 there were already almost 400 film festivals.
+At the end of 2013, just under 350 film festivals could be identified, but by the end of 2019 there were already far more than 400 film festivals.
 However, this increase is not based solely on new start-ups, but also on actors who, in the course of professionalisation and growing awareness, only become visible to the wider public after a few issues.

 2. Distribution of the German film festival landscape by federal states

-Berlin is the film festival’s richest state, just ahead of Bavaria.
+Bavaria got in 2018 the film festival’s richest state, just ahead of Berlin.
 Thus, the two top film festival countries form both a city and an area state.
 The number of film festivals clearly correlates with the positioning of the federal state as a media location.